Circaea lutetiana: Description

 The leaves are rounded or slightly notched at the base, they narrow gradually to the pointed tip and are not strongly toothed, but have sinuate edges.
 The leaf stalks are equally hairy all round.

 The flower has 2 notched petals, 2 stamens and a 2-lobed stigma.
 The open flowers are well spaced along the stalk and there are no bracts at the base of individual flower stalks.
 The fruit consists of 2 equal cells, and usually sets seed.
 The flower stalks become angled downwards before fruiting.
-The fruit is a small bur of 3.5-5mm which aids the plant's dispersal via zoochory.
+The fruit is a small bur of 3.5–5 mm which aids the plant's dispersal via zoochory.

 In winter the aerial parts die off leaving an underground rhizome.

 Circaea alpina will hybridize with Circaea lutetiana producing sterile offspring that persists in vegetative colonies.

 Distribution

 The plant is native to Europe, Middle Asia, and Siberia.
 North American populations are now considered to be a separate species, Circaea canadensis.
 It grows in woods in deep shade and moist environments on nitrogen-containing clay.